-- (5) A line maintenance manager shall be responsible for ensuring that all maintenance required to be carried out on the line, including line defect rectification, is performed to the required standards and any corrective action resulting from quality compliance monitoring is carried out to the required standards; - (6) The minimum qualifications for line maintenance manager are- - (a) a licensed maintenance engineer with appropriate airframe, powerplant or avionics ratings; - (b) at least five years' experience in maintaining the same category of aircraft including one year in the capacity of returning aircraft to service; and - (c) have attended management or supervisory course. - (7) A workshop manager shall be responsible for ensuring that all work on aircraft components in the workshop and any corrective action resulting from quality compliance monitoring is performed to required standards. - (8) The minimum qualifications for a workshop manager are- - (a) a licensed maintenance engineer with appropriate airframe, engines or avionics rating; - (b) at least five years' experience in maintaining components for the same category of aircraft including one year in the capacity of returning components to service; and - (c) have attended management or supervisory course. - (9) A quality manager shall be responsible for monitoring the compliance of the approved maintenance organisation with these Regulations and requesting remedial action as necessary by the base maintenance manager, line maintenance manager, workshop manager or the accountable manager, as appropriate.
+- (b) not less than three years' experience in maintaining components for the same category of aircraft including one year in the capacity of returning components to service; and - (c) a qualification or award received after a management or supervisory course or three years of managerial experience. - (10) The head of workshop shall be responsible for ensuring that all the work on aircraft components in the workshop and any corrective action resulting from quality compliance monitoring is performed in accordance with the recommendations and maintenance procedures of the manufacturer approved by the authority. - (11) The head of quality shall have the following minimum qualifications- - (a) an aircraft maintenance engineer's licence; - (b) not less than five years' experience in the field of aircraft maintenance, three years of which shall have been acquired in quality department; and - (c) a qualification or award received for quality management or auditing techniques recognised by the authority. - (12) The head of quality shall be responsible for monitoring the compliance of the approved maintenance organisation with these Regulations and requesting for remedial action as may be necessary by the base maintenance manager, line maintenance manager, workshop manager or the accountable manager, as may be appropriate. - (13) The head of safety shall have the following minimum qualifications- - (a) technical qualification in the field of aircraft maintenance; - (b) not less than five years' experience in the field of aircraft maintenance; - (c) successful completion of training in safety management course recognised by the authority; and

-- (10) The minimum qualifications for quality manager are- - (a) a licensed maintenance engineer with appropriate airframe and engine or avionics ratings; - (b) at least five years' experience in the field of aircraft maintenance; and - (c) shall have successfully completed training in quality management course recognised by the Authority. - (11) A safety manager shall have the following minimum qualifications- - (a) type rated licenced aircraft maintenance engineer, airframe and engine or avionics; - (b) at least five years of experience in the field of aircraft maintenance of which the last three years shall be of releasing aircraft to service; and - (c) successfully completed training in safety management course recognised by the Authority.